WUE: 5 Things You Need to Know

 WUE is usually renewable for only 4 years

-At Cal Poly, Pomona, the 4-year graduation rate is just 10%, so any student here is likely to face higher tuition in their final year.
-University of Montana, Missoula, has a 24% 4-year grad rate, and most of the others have similar stats.
+At San Jose State University for example, the 4 year graduation rate has historically been under 25%, so any student here is likely to face higher tuition if they have to do a 5th year.
+Many of the other WUE colleges have similarly low graduation rates, which is partially a result of overcrowding that makes it difficult for students to get the classes they need to graduate.
 So, if you are counting on the WUE tuition to make your undergrad degree affordable, it’s wise to check the stats for your target school, or include a 5th year in your budget calculations.

 Transfer students may not be eligible for WUE

 The WUE rate may not be available to transfer students in some majors – each participating school decides this on a case-by-case basis.
 So, if you plan to transfer, be sure to check this early in the process.

 The best place to find WUE details all in one place is the WUE page on the WICHE website.
 Here you will find each participating school, plus a list of eligible majors, an overview of the school and information about qualifying for WUE.